 Pushing educational boundaries for University of Warwick

-These fit out and refurbishment projects for the University of Warwick provide learning environments that are second to none.
+These fit out and refurbishment projects for the University of Warwick provide learning environments that are second to none; with new lecture theatres, libraries and state-of-the-art engineering facilities.

 School of Engineering